sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 ![](images/media/image20.png)

-##HiPay Enterprise Hosted Page with IFrame
+##HiPay Enterprise Hosted Page with iFrame

 ![](images/media/image21.jpg)

 ## Custom data

-The magento hipay module allows you to send your custom data with the transaction.
-You will be able to find later these data in the BO TPP.
+The Magento HiPay module allows you to send custom data with transactions and see this information in your HiPay Enterprise back office.

-If you want develop your own custom data, please take the *CustomData.php* file in folder "extra" and place it in hipay module sources in folder "/AlloPass/Hipay/Helper".
+If you want to develop your own custom data, please take the *CustomData.php* file in the "extra" folder and put it in the HiPay module sources in the "/AlloPass/Hipay/Helper" folder.
-You have to implement the method "getCustomData" and return an array with yours datas.
+You have to implement the "getCustomData" method and return an array with your data.

-## Problems frequents
+## Frequent problems

-If you have problems with authorization and capture notifications, please check if an observer is listening the events **sales_order_save_after** or **sales_order_invoice_save_after**, and that there is no exception in them.
+If you have problems with authorization and capture notifications, please check if an observer is listening to the events **sales_order_save_after** or **sales_order_invoice_save_after**, and that there is no exception in them.

-If an exception is raised during the chain of observers, then the HIPAY notification will be in error and the status of the order will not changed
+If an exception is raised during the chain of observers, the HiPay notification will be in error and the order status will not change.